-- 1/4 teaspoon salt
+- ¼ teaspoon salt

 - Colored sprinkles or decorator sugar for dipping

-- Combine 1 cup of sugar and 3/4 cup butter in a large bowl.
-Beat at medium speed, scraping bowl often, until creamy.
+- Combine 1 cup of sugar and ¾ cup of butter in a large bowl.
+Beat at medium speed, scraping the bowl often, until creamy.

 - Place colored sugar in a small bowl.
 Shape dough into 1-inch balls using a cookie scoop.
-Dip top of each dough ball in sugar.
+Dip the top of each dough ball in sugar.

-I used decorator sugars but sprinkles will work well too.
+- I used decorator sugars but sprinkles will work well too.